 Dade City is a somewhat small city located in the state of Florida.
 With a population of 7,275 people and 11 constituent neighborhoods, Dade City is the 243rd largest community in Florida.

 Dade City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Dade City is nearly on par with the US average for all cities of 21.84%: 17.22% of adults 25 and older in Dade City have a bachelor's degree or advanced degree.
+The percentage of adults in Dade City who are college-educated is close to the national average for all communities of 21.84%: 20.09% of the adults in Dade City have a bachelor's degree or advanced degree.

 The most common language spoken in Dade City is English.
 Other important languages spoken here include Spanish and Polish.